peridio/docs/src/docs/reference/binaries.md

 # Binaries

-A binary represents the data you wish to distribute to devices.
+Binaries record the content you wish to distribute to devices.

+Once you've created an [artifact version](artifact-versions), you can create binaries for it.

 ## Content Versus Record